German Confederation: Rise of Bismarck

 A new generation of statesmen responded to popular demands for national unity for their own ends, continuing Prussia's tradition of autocracy and reform from above.
 Germany found an able leader to accomplish the seemingly paradoxical task of conservative modernization.
 In 1851, Bismarck was appointed by King Wilhelm I of Prussia (the future Kaiser Wilhelm I) to circumvent the liberals in the Landtag of Prussia, who resisted Wilhelm's autocratic militarism.
-Bismarck told the Diet, "The great questions of the day are not decided by speeches and majority votes ... but by blood and iron" – that is, by warfare and industrial might.
+Bismarck told the Diet, "The great questions of the day are not decided by speeches and majority votes ... but by blood and iron"—that is, by warfare and industrial might.
 Prussia already had a great army; it was now augmented by rapid growth of economic power.

-Gradually, Bismarck subdued the more restive elements of the middle class with a combination of threats and reforms, reacting to the revolutionary sentiments expressed in 1848 by providing them with the economic opportunities for which the urban middle sectors had been fighting.
+Gradually, Bismarck subdued the more restive elements of the middle class with a combination of threats and reforms, reacting to the revolutionary sentiments expressed in 1848 by giving them the economic opportunities for which the urban middle sectors had been fighting.

 Seven Weeks' War

 The German Confederation ended as a result of the Austro-Prussian War of 1866 between the Austrian Empire and its allies on one side and the Kingdom of Prussia and its allies on the other.
 The Confederation had 33 members immediately before its dissolution.
-In the Prague peace treaty, on 23 August 1866, Austria had to accept that the Confederation was dissolved.
-The following day, the remaining member states confirmed the dissolution.
+In the Prague peace treaty, on 23 August 1866, Austria accepted that the Confederation was dissolved.
+The next day, the remaining member states confirmed the dissolution.
 The treaty allowed Prussia to create a new Bundesverhältnis (a new kind of federation) in the North of Germany.
-The South German states were allowed to create a South German Confederation but this did not come into existence.
+The South German states were allowed to create a South German Confederation, but it did not come into existence.

 North German Confederation

 Prussia created the North German Confederation in 1867, a federal state combining all German states north of the river Main and also the Hohenzollern territories in Swabia.
 Besides Austria, the South German states Bavaria, Württemberg, Baden, and Hesse-Darmstadt remained separate from the rest of Germany.
-However, due to the successful prosecution of the Franco-Prussian War, the four southern states joined the North German Confederation by treaties in November 1870.
+But due to the successful prosecution of the Franco-Prussian War, the four southern states joined the North German Confederation by treaties in November 1870.

 German Empire

 As the Franco-Prussian War drew to a close, King Ludwig II of Bavaria was persuaded to ask King Wilhelm to assume the crown of the new German Empire.
 On 1 January 1871, the Empire was declared by the presiding princes and generals in the Hall of Mirrors in the Palace of Versailles, near Paris.
-The Diet of the North German Confederation moved to rename the North German Confederation as the German Empire and gave the title of German Emperor to the King of Prussia.
+The Diet of the North German Confederation moved to rename the North German Confederation the German Empire and gave the title German Emperor to the King of Prussia.
 The new constitution of the state, the Constitution of the German Confederation, effectively transformed the Diet of the Confederation into the German Parliament (Reichstag).